mpedrego/ngp-form-scraper/README.md

 # ngp-form-scraper
-Scrapes NGP forms to provide everything you need to create a custom form
+Scrapes NGP forms to provide everything you need to create custom forms

-This project is currently under development and isn't ready to be used by anyone.
-My goal is to create an Angular app with a Node/Express backend that will accept any NGP form url you give it and will return all the fields you will need to scrape that form.

-NGP recently changed their API and made it much harder to scrape their forms to create your own interface that matches the design of your website.
-This app will get around that.
+NGP recently changed their API and made it much harder to scrape their forms to create your own custom forms with the html structure of your choosing.
+Key hidden inputs are no longer easy to find in the form hosted by NGP or rendered by the NGP Action Tag.
+This app will get around that for all forms except Donation forms.

+NGP Form Scraper is created in AngularJS with a Node/Express backend.
+The form scraping comes to you courtesy of <a href="https://github.com/cheeriojs/cheerio" target="_blank">Cheerio</a>, which is server-side implementation of jQuery.

+NGP Form Scraper is now live at <a href="http://stuartdotson.com/ngp-form-scraper" taret="_blank">http://stuartdotson.com/ngp-form-scraper</a>.